 Jeanne Hager Burth, EdD is a dedicated educator and child advocate who has been working in the field of education for 38 years.
 Currently holding the positions of Associate Professor and Director of Field Placement and Teacher Certification at University of Pittsburgh, she has also served in the roles of principal, Professor of Educational Studies, Professor of Literacy Studies, teacher of elementary, learning support, and gifted education.
 She acted as the Western PA Director for the PA Multi-region STEM Math and Science Partnership Grant, Director of Kids in College at Penn State University, and does consultation work in education.

-This book is an exceptional resource that provides
+This book is an exceptional resource that provides practical,

-for teachers, families, and related service providers.
+families, and related service providers.

 Jennifer Suppo, Ed.D., Associate Professor of Special Education